Kenneth J. Warren, QC

 Ken has a keen interest in mediation and arbitration as mechanisms for dispute resolution.
 He has acted as counsel in both domestic and international arbitrations and completed the prestigious Harvard Mediation Workshop in 2000.
 In addition, Ken has served as a member of the Promoting Early Resolution of Disputes Committee within the Alberta Law Reform Institute Rules of Court Project.

 Giving back to his profession and community is important to Ken.
 He has been extensively involved with various committees of the Law Society of Alberta, serving from 1993 to 2015 continuously for multiple-year terms on the following committees: Professional Responsibility; Conduct; Insurance; Professional Responsibility, for a second time; Credentials and Education; Retention and Re-engagement Task Force; and Audit.

-In September 2018, Ken was appointed as a Bencher where he will serve on the Board of Directors for the Law Society of Alberta.
-He joined the Board of Directors of CUPS, the Calgary Urban Project Society, in 2010.
+In September 2018, Ken was appointed as a Bencher on the Law Society of Alberta and joined its board.
+In February 2019, he was elected to the Executive Committee of that board.
+Ken served on the Board of Directors of CUPS, the Calgary Urban Project Society, from 2010 through 2018.
 CUPS is a well-respected, long-standing Calgary not-for-profit dedicated to overcoming the challenges of poverty through the provision of leading-edge integrated health, education and housing services.

 Outside of work, Ken is a bit of a fitness nut.
 His marathoning days unfortunately behind him, he cycles and hits the gym regularly and has the very good fortune to be able to travel, hike, kayak, scuba dive and golf with his wife.